Ronan-H/md5/overview.md

 Here is a breakdown of how I converted a simple array of input bytes into a format which is usable for the MD5 hashing algorithm:

 ### Constructing Blocks, Step by Step
-1. Copy the input into a new byte array ```buffer```, alocating some extra space at the end for the padding scheme.
+1. Copy the input into a new byte array ```buffer```, allocating some extra space at the end for the padding scheme.
 Copying the array also prevents the original array being passed in from being modified.
-This is important because the crack utility repeatadly makes use of the same input byte buffer.
+This is important because the crack utility repeatedly makes use of the same input byte buffer.
 2. Compute the exact number of padding bytes needed to append to the message.
    * For this I came up with the formula ```paddingBytes = 65 - ((length + 8) % 64 + 1)```
 3. Compute the total number of bytes needed for all blocks: ```totalBytes = length + paddingBytes + 8```